gildas/go-logger/README.md

 # Thanks

-Special thanks to @chakrit for his github.com/chakrit/go-bunyan that inspired me.
+Special thanks to [@chakrit](https://github.com/chakrit) for his https://github.com/chakrit/go-bunyan that inspired me.
 In fact earlier versions were wrappers around his library.
-Well, we would not be anywhere withour the work of @trentm and the original github.com/trentm/node-bunyan.
+Well, we would not be anywhere without the work of [@trentm](https://github.com/trentm) and the original https://github.com/trentm/node-bunyan.
 Many, many thanks!